PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: VETTING COMMITTEE

 The Vetting Committee shall be chaired by the Chapter Vetting Chair and overseen by the Secretary of the Chapter, and shall be responsible for conducting interviews with provisional members of the Chapter.
 (See Article Two, Section Six, Subsection One.)
-One member of the Vetting Committee shall be a senior member of the Committee.
+One member of the Vetting Committee for each interview shall be a senior member of the Committee.
 A senior member of this Committee is defined as a Committee member who has attended at least five (5) vetting meetings.

 ## SECTION TWO: FIREARMS TRAINING COMMITTEE

 The Firearms Training Committee (hereafter the FTC) shall be composed of Chapter members with advanced knowledge of firearms safety and proficiency.
 Examples of this include, but are not limited to, firearms instructors and range safety officers.
 FTC members should be intensely aware that they are taking the safety of the larger membership in their hands, and should make their decisions accordingly.

 The FTC shall provide at least one Representative for each Chapter Range Day and firearms class.
 This shall be distinct from the Event Organizer of the Event (see Article Five, Section Two).
 For firearms safety/proficiency classes, the FTC representative(s) shall be the class instructor(s).
-For non-class range days, the FTC representative(s) shall be range safety officer(s) for the event.
+For non-class range days, the FTC representative(s) shall be the lead range safety officer(s) for the event.

 The FTC representative(s) are responsible for monitoring for unsafe behavior at firearms classes and range days, and shall be tasked with preventing unsafe behavior and removing unsafe individuals to the best of their ability.